 Taking Stinging Nettle for Allergies

 There is some evidence that stinging nettle can be helpful for inflammation.
-Since it has some anti-inflammatory properties it may help with sinus pressure and swelling.
+Since it has anti-inflammatory properties it may help with sinus pressure and swelling.

 Some anecdotal evidence shows strong doses of fresh stinging nettle made into a soup or strong tea can be helpful.
 If you decide to harvest the plant yourself be careful it is called stinging nettle for a reason.
 Use gloves to collect leaves and stems.
 Buying the plant already harvested in a tea, or capsules is what I prefer.